morinlab/lymphopedia/BTG1.md

 # BTG1

 ## Overview

 BTG1 is one of [a number of genes](https://github.com/morinlab/LLMPP/wiki/ashm) affected by aberrant somatic hypermutation in B-cell lymphomas, which complicates the interpretation of mutations at this locus.
 These mutations are a feature of the MCD genetic subgroup of DLBCL.

+## Experimental Evidence

 Mutations in the BTG1 gene have been implicated in the pathogenesis and progression of diffuse large B-cell lymphoma (DLBCL) through functional exploration in vivo.
-Knock-out of BTG1 did not lead to spontaneous lymphomagenesis but enhanced the lymphoproliferation induced by VavP-BCL2 and promoted lymphoma dissemination in xenotransplantation experiments.
+Knock-out of BTG1 did not lead to spontaneous lymphomagenesis but enhanced the lymphoproliferation induced by VavP-BCL2 and promoted lymphoma dissemination in xenotransplantation experiments.[@delageBTG1InactivationDrives2023a]
-Another study demonstrated that specific BTG1 mutations afford germinal center (GC) B cells with a fitness advantage relative to un-mutated counterparts.
+Another study demonstrated that specific BTG1 mutations afford germinal center (GC) B cells with a fitness advantage relative to un-mutated counterparts.[@mlynarczykBTG1MutationYields2023b]

 ```mermaid
 %%{init: { 'logLevel': 'debug', 'theme': 'dark' } }%%